Rei-SwitchBot/faq/en-us/Floor Cleaning Robot S10.md

 ---
-### What to Do If My Floor Cleaning Robot S10 Stopped Voice Broadcasting?
+### Troubleshooting SwitchBot Floor Cleaning Robot S10 Stopped Voice Broadcasting

-Last Updated：

-2024 Jul 05

-Related Products: SwitchBot Floor Cleaning Robot S10

-SwitchBot App Version: 8.6 or newer

-1. Make sure your SwitchBot App version is up to date.

-2. Make sure SwitchBot Floor Cleaning Robot has been added to your App and your device firmware version is up to date.
+Thank you for reaching out to us.
+We sincerely apologize for any inconvenience this may have caused and appreciate the opportunity to assist you.
+Regarding this issue, could you please check the following points?

-3. SwitchBot App -> Floor Cleaning Robot -> Gear icon -> Audio Settings -> adjust the sound and volume and check if the sound comes on.
+1. SwitchBot App -> Floor Cleaning Robot -> Gear icon -> Audio Settings -> adjust the sound and volume and check if the sound comes on.

-4. SwitchBot App -> Floor Cleaning Robot -> Gear icon -> tap "Find Robot" and check if the sound comes on.
+2. SwitchBot App -> Floor Cleaning Robot -> Gear icon -> tap "Find Robot" and check if the sound comes on.

-5. If you have tried the above steps and the issue persists, please contact us via SwitchBot App > Profile > Help & Feedback >Feedback.
-We will escalate the matter to our R&D team for further investigation.
-When contacting us, we would greatly appreciate your cooperation in providing the information below.

-A screenshot showing audio settings

-A video showing S10 is silent while tapping "Find Robot" on the SwitchBot App